patrykosak/LibraryManagementSystem/README.md

 ## How to install:
-Download <a href="https://drive.google.com/file/d/1R8v_VPzQTboMPm3qpV8ygYY1yLlec-sQ/view?usp=sharing">Libary.zip</a> extract it and open KCK.jar
+Download repository, configure connection with your mysqldatabase in db class and make database with script.sql file

 ## Technologies used in this project:
 - Java version 11
+- Swing

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)